What should I bring?

 We do not allow people to ride with backpacks.
 Backpacks affect balance and will make people uncomfortable on longer rides.
 Things like lunch and water are packed where accessible on a mule or in the riding horses saddle bags.
 As a strict rule, we very much limit what goes on the riding stock.
 FTWG limits this to a couple pounds per rider.
 However, we believe in always having bare essential safety gear (way to start a fire and a knife) on your person at all times.
 Plan on having that in your jacket pocket or a small fanny pack type of bag.
 Everything else will be packed.

 Rifles will go on riding stock.
-Muzzle down and towards the front, butt at the rear.
-The scope is close to the horse and free of obstruction, below your thigh.
+Muzzle down and towards the front, butt up.
+The scope is close to the horse and free of obstruction.
 Again, for comfort and safety no riding with them across your back.
 FTWG does this because time and again we have seen guests dismount and the gun follows momentum and clashes with a tree, person, etc… giving the scope a hell of a jarring.
 We have several scabbards that will even protect rifles with the extra-large scopes.
 If you think your gun may require one of those scabbards, please let us know on your information form.

 Depending on group size and logistics, we will have you carry your bow on the ride or we will pack your bow on our pack stock in hard cases.
 Bring the thinnest hard-case you own.
 Make sure to consider that you may not have your case with you on the mountain, therefore your bow tools and extras need to be packed.
 Get a hard case for your arrows or a tube.